Unfair Dismissal Ireland – Probation

 The same is true for an employee with under one year service period with an employer.

-However, there are options available for this employee type listed below.
+There are options available for this employee type listed below.

 Unfair Dismissals Acts